 Propping up a communist totalitarian regime with capitalist dollars is suicidal.
 China is an enemy and should be treated as such instead of having the privilege of being a business associate.
 Doing business with a communist country will not transform it into a freedom-nurturing society.

-There will come a day when all of the money we pour into China will come back to bite us in the ass.
-You can bet on it.
+All of the money being poured into China is coming back to bite us in the ass.